transferzero/api-documentation/_docs/error-handling.md

 * For other transactions pending means that the recipient's bank or mobile provider is still processing the transaction and will note whether it could deposit the funds or not.
 You cannot cancel these transactions, which is shown on the recipient as well, where the `may_cancel` field will be `false`.

 <div class="alert alert-info" markdown="1">
 **Note!** Occasionally a transaction can end up in a "pending loop", where once we get confirmation that the transaction has failed we immediately retry the payment - potentially making it pending again.
-To cancel these transactions you can either use the auto-cancellation feature, or ask our CS team to help cancel them.
+To cancel these transactions you can either use the auto-cancellation feature (which is enabled by default), or ask our CS team to help cancel them.
 </div>